 Based on generations of experience with both environments, Cray has leveraged a single machine architecture to run both highly scalable custom workloads as well as industry-standard ISV jobs via the powerful Cray Linux Environment (CLE).
 CLE enables a Cluster Compatibility Mode (CCM) to run Linux/x86 versions of ISV software without any requirement for porting, recompiling or relinking.
 Alternatively, Cray’s Extreme Scalability Mode (ESM) can be set to run in a performance-optimized scenario for custom codes.
 These flexible and optimized operation modes are dynamic and available to the user on an individual job basis.

 ROI, Upgradeability and Investment Protection

-Besides the customizable configuring of the exact machine that a user requires, the Cray XC family supercomputer architecture is engineered for easy, flexible upgrades and expansion, a benefit that prolongs its productive lifetime and the user’s investment.
+Besides being customizable for each user’s requirements, the Cray XC series supercomputer architecture is engineered for easy, flexible upgrades and expansion, a benefit that prolongs its productive lifetime and the user’s investment.
 As new technology advancements become available, users can take advantage of these next-generation progressions deep into the life cycle before ever considering replacing an HPC system.